matsales28/api-complains/README.md

 ![Airbrake](https://user-images.githubusercontent.com/54689845/111095919-38e4da00-851d-11eb-8636-df7ddd93f2b3.png)

-The project is 100% covered by tests, you can get more details of this at /coverage route and has a high score on Rubycritic, you can check this by running
+The project is **100%** covered by tests, you can get more details of this at coverage_report artifact on Github Action and has a **Score: 97.93** out of 100 on Rubycritic, you can check this by running
 `$ rubycritic`

 # Deployment and Development Proccess